SpenceKonde/ATTinyCore/README.md

 In all cases, the selected BOD option(s) is/are configured by the fuses, so after changing these, you must "burn bootloader" to set the fuses.

 Be aware that we do not check whether the clock speed and BOD threshold you selected make sense together.
-If you want to run at 16 MHz with a 1.8v BOD (which won't do a damned bit of good), we won't stop you, but don't come crying to us when the 1.8V BOD doesn't keep it from malfunctioning without a BOR when the voltage drops too low tto run at the target speed without executing instructions incorrectly.
+If you want to run at 16 MHz with a 1.8v BOD (which won't do a damned bit of good), we won't stop you.

 #### Option to disable millis()/micros()